karen-ly/MissionEcopossible/README.md

 - Implement a working restart button in settings page to delete all of user's progress
 - Lock uncompleted levels
 - Improve loading page for smoother transition
-- More characters and more maps
+- Create more characters and maps for future chapters
 - Add time limit and leadership board for mini games